dumlutimuralp/antrea-packet-walks/part_e/README.md

 - Second action is to modify the source MAC address of the flow "mod_dl_src:02:d8:4e:3f:92:1d" to the antrea-gw0 interface MAC of Worker 2 node

 - Third action is to modify the destination MAC address of the flow "mod_dl_dst:aa:bb:cc:dd:ee:ff" (When the destination pod is on a different node this global virtual MAC is used.
-It will be explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d))
+It is explained in [Part D Section 12](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_d))

 - Fourth action is to set the "NXM_NX_REG1" bit to "0x1" (by load:0x1 in hex, which is 1 in decimal).
 This register represents the OF Port ID which this flow will be sent through.
 "1" is the OF Port ID for the tunnel0 interface on Worker 2 node (genev_sys_6081 interface on Linux) used for overlay networking between Kubernetes worker nodes.
 The outputs and diagrams shown in [Part A Section 3.4](https://github.com/dumlutimuralp/antrea-packet-walks/tree/master/part_a#34-identifying-ovs-port-ids-of-port-ids) can be reviewed again to see OF Port ID.